European corn borer: Life cycle

-The European corn borer progresses through four developmental stages.
-These are the egg, larva, pupa, and adult.
+The European corn borer progresses through four developmental stages—egg, larva, pupa, and adult.
 The insect is referred to as a borer in its larval stage and as a moth in its adult stage.
 The adult moths lay their eggs on corn plants.
 Larvae hatch from the eggs.
-Larvae have five instars or sub-stages of development.
-The larval stage is followed by a period of diapause or hibernation in a pupa.
+Larvae have five instars or sub-stages of development, which are followed by a period of diapause or hibernation in a pupa.
 During the pupal stage, the borers progress through metamorphosis in a suspended chrysalis.
 Following this intense period of development, an adult moth emerges from the pupa.
 The length of the pupal stage is determined by environmental factors such as temperature, number of hours of light, and larval nutrition, in addition to genetics.

-The bivoltine populations of European corn borers undergo the pupal stage twice, first in May and June and then again in July and August.
+The bivoltine populations of European corn borers undergo the pupal stage twice, first in April, May, and June and then again in July and August.
 During the winter, the European corn borer stays in its larval stage.
 Temperatures exceeding 50 degrees Fahrenheit (10 °C) induce the other developmental stages.
 The North American corn crop grows during these warmer months and provides a food source for the borers.

 Adult

-The European corn borer is about 1 inch (2.5 cm) long with a 0.75- to 1-inch (1.9-2.5 cm) wingspan.
+The European corn borer is about 1 inch (2.5 cm) long with a 0.75- to 1-inch (1.9–2.5 cm) wingspan.
 The female is light yellowish brown with dark, irregular, wavy bands across the wings.
 The male is slightly smaller and darker.
 The tip of its abdomen protrudes beyond its closed wings.
 They are most active before dawn.
 The adults spend most of their time feeding and mating.
 Males and females of different strains have been found to produce differing sex pheromones.

 Larva

-The fully grown larva is 0.75 to 1 inch (1.9-2.5 cm) in length.
+The fully grown larva is 0.75 to 1 inch (1.9–2.5 cm) in length.
 Larvae vary in color from light brown to pinkish gray and have conspicuous small, round, brown spots on each segment along the body.
 As they grow they reach between 2 and 20 mm.
 The larvae feed on the corn whorl and burrow into the stalk and ear.
 They have high mortality directly after emergence, but as soon as a feeding site is established, they have better survival rates.
 Total development before pupation lasts 50 days on average.